 The contrast between the Kombi and the Kontiki was enormous.
 With five berths, a galley, and a shower/loo compartment, the new acquisition was the caravanning equivalent of a cottage, whereas poor old Bertie was just a beach hut (and Sam was a shed).
 The Kontiki was perfect for exploring Spain and France – it was neither too big to park easily and discreetly nor too small to be comfortable – and if it had been as seaworthy as its namesake then we would have taken it across the ocean, too.

 We once encountered a South African yacht with an interior consisting of a campervan.
-The owner had circumnavigated Africa, and he told us that whenever he arrived at a new destination he simply craned out the van, using his boom, and went touring overland!
+The owner had circumnavigated Africa and japan, and he told us that whenever he arrived at a new destination he simply craned out the van, using his boom, and went touring overland!
 This idea is massively attractive, but the reality is that you end up with only half the living space – basically, you’re using your whole interior as a garage for the van – and in order to accommodate a van with a high-top (and enough headroom to stand up) you also have to raise the vessel’s deck and raise the boom, thereby diminishing the sail area.
 Somewhere, I am sure, there is a doodle-pad filled with whimsical ideas for solar-powered amphibious campervans – and one day they will be a reality.
 But in the meantime… We had neither the time nor the money to invest in a solar-powered wonder, and so, as I say, Nick went shopping, and he came home with a battered and bruised Hyundai Grace.